Athena9495/CM3D2-autodlc/README.md

 **Now, the actual installation.**
 <ul>
 <li>Read the script comments to find as to where your mouse should be, and also, how to find it.
 <li>Put the script in a folder somewhere convenient.
-Say ../Desktop/cmupdates/
+Say `../Desktop/cmupdates/`.
-<li>Unpack the archives into a folders of their own, and put it in the cmupdates folder
+<li>Unpack the archives into a folders of their own, and put it in the `cmupdates` folder.
-<li>Open a cmd window with admin privileges, and navigate to the cmupdates folder
+<li>Open a cmd window with admin privileges, and navigate to the `cmupdates` folder.
 <li>Run- `python script.py`
 <li>Sit back, watch it happen.
 Don't touch anything until it's done.
 </ul>